BetterBusinessBrian/README_Generator/README.md

 ## Installation

-To install the nescessary dependencies, run the following command: undefined
+To install the nescessary dependencies, run the following command: npm i

 ## Usage
-Watch the video listed in the README, and if that doesn't work, see the bottom of readme.md.
+Install dependencies before use.
+If problem see contact at bottom.

 ## Contributing:
-Open a pull request and i will review it.
+Open a pull request and we will review it.

 ## Tests:
 To run tests, run the folllowing command: npm test